secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 - [ ] TODO format for Proposal phase submission

-During the Proposal phase the proposed algorithms should be submitted in table form like proposed in {{scc_useCase_level_constrained}}.
+During the Proposal phase the proposed algorithms should be submitted in table form for each security level and defined cryptographic use case like proposed in {{scc_useCase_level}}.
 This table format is simply structured and is easy to read by human as the Consensus finding phase can only be done manually.
 It is important that the parameters for each cryptographic use case depending on its security level can be found easily by the participants of the consensus finding process such that it is possible to get to an agreement faster.